microsoft/Flash_University/Design_Patterns/Singleton/README.md

 More specifically:

-- the Singleton class has complete control over how the unique instance is accessed
+- the Singleton class has complete control over how other classes access a Singleton instance

 - still allows subclassing and behavior refinement